- Frequently Asked Questions

 - Are you using DHCP?
 Set all the devices to static addresses.

-- If your are using Wisycom receivers please make sure that the Wisycom control software is not running.
-The receivers can only accept one connection at a time.
+- If your are using Wisycom receivers please make sure that the Wisycom control software is not running, as the Wisycom receivers can only accept one connection at a time.
 Sorry.